The Saturday Show (Australian TV series)

-The Saturday Show was an Australian live variety television series that aired for three months during 1959 on ABC's Melbourne station.
+The Saturday Show was an Australian live variety television series that aired for three months during 1959 on Melbourne's ABC Television station ABV-2.
 It was originally hosted by Shirley Broadway, later by Rosemary Butler, and finally by Bambi Smith.
 It debuted 3 October 1959.

 One episode featured as guests pianist Ted Preston, saxophonist Eddie Oxley, vocal group The Moontones, and vocalists Reg Gray and Betty Bally.